ejain/blog/source/_posts/2016/2016-09-17-subaru-crosstrek.md

 - Good ground clearance and suspension, so I don't have to crawl around every pothole, and be afraid of scraping the bottom of the car.
 - Similar width and length as the old car, so I can park the car around town without causing too much damage.
 - Adaptive cruise control, so I can use cruise control even when the road isn't empty (and feel like the new car is more sophisticated than the old car).
-- Silver color, so dirt and scratches aren't quite as visble.
+- Silver color, so dirt and scratches aren't quite as visible.
 - Decent gas mileage (at least 30mpg).
 - Cost <$30K.